Bridlington Town A.F.C.: 2010–11, 2011–12

-It was after a 3-1 away win at Harrogate Railway that the club was shocked by news that Gary Allanson announced he would be leaving due to personal reasons, Chairman Peter Smurthwaite acted swiftly and appointed former professional footballer and British boxing champion Curtis Woodhouse along with former Hull City Legend Ian Ashbee as his assistant.
-The Seasiders went on an amazing 14 match winning run that saw the club close in on the title race but we just fell short in the end with a third place finish but the club had success in the East Riding Senior cup final beating Hull City 4-2 in the final the club also made it to the League cup final losing 4-1 to Penistone Church FC at Bramall Lane.
+It was after a 3–1 away win at Harrogate Railway that the club was shocked by the news that Allanson announced he would be leaving for personal reasons, Chairman Peter Smurthwaite acted swiftly and appointed former professional footballer and British boxing champion Curtis Woodhouse, along with former Hull City Legend Ian Ashbee as his assistant.
+The Seasiders went on a 14-match winning run that saw the club close in on the title race with a third-place finish.
+The club beat Hull City in the East Riding Senior Cup 4–2 in the final; the club also made it to the League Cup final losing 4–1 to Penistone Church FC at Bramall Lane.